kevinsullivan/cs-dm/notes/02-logic-and-code.rst

     else n * fact(n-1)
   }

-The program takes a value, $n$, of type int (any integer).
-Then the requires *predicate* (a piece of logical specification) restricts the value of $n$ to be non-negative.
+The program takes a value, *n*, of type int (any integer).
+Then the requires *predicate* (a piece of logical specification) restricts the value of *n* to be non-negative.
 Finally you have the recursive rules for computing the value of the function.
-If $n$ is zero the result is one otherwise it's $n$ times the function itself applied to $n-1*.
+If *n* is zero the result is one otherwise it's *n* times the function itself applied to *n-1*.

 So here you have something very interesting.
 First, the code is just like the mathematics.
 Functional programming languages are not nearly